Last Updated on November 28, 2023 by Louisa

-If it’s been a while since you read Pride and Prejudice, or perhaps you haven’t got around to reading it yet, here is a quick summary of the story.
+If it’s been a while since you read Pride and Prejudice, or perhaps you haven’t got around to finishing it yet, here is a quick summary of the story.

-Pride and Prejudice is a romantic novel published in 1813 under a pseudonym and was an immediate success.
-It sold out in its first print and has been continuing to do so ever since.
+Pride and Prejudice is a romantic novel published in 1813 under a pseudonym, but was later revealed to be Jane Austen.
+It was an immediate success and sold out in its first print and has been continuing to do so ever since.

 It follows the vivacious heroine, Elizabeth Bennet, and her romantic clash with the opinionated Mr. Darcy.
 Elizabeth is the daughter of a clergyman and inherits a sizeable fortune.

 She is also intelligent and lively, and perfectly capable of handling herself in social situations.